subyraman/redux-webauthn/README.md

 When registering a user, a new _assertion_ will be created, with a signature created by the private key that was created during registration.
 See [Webauthn.Guide](https://webauthn.guide) for a deeper explanation.

 As with registration, the browser API expects a `PublicKeyCredentialRequestOptions` object to be generated on your server, and passed into the API.
-The demo provides an example of how that interaction can take place:
+The demo provides [example middleware](https://github.com/subyraman/redux-webauthn/blob/master/demo/redux-webauthn-react-typescript-example/static/Middleware.ts) showing how that interaction can take place:

 ```typescript